-The Treasurer's Office may engage an External Investment Consultant that will perform a number of advisory and reporting duties to support ILGIF, including, but not limited to the following:
+The Treasurer may engage an External Investment Consultant that will perform a number of advisory and reporting duties to support ILGIF, including, but not limited to the following:

-- 1. Measuring investment performance results and associated costs/fees on a quarterly basis (at a minimum), evaluating the investment program, and advising the Treasurer's Office as to the performance and continuing appropriateness of each investment manager; - 2.
-Participating in quarterly due diligence meetings with the Treasurer's Office; - 3.
+- Measuring investment performance results and associated costs/fees on a quarterly basis (at a minimum), evaluating the investment program, and advising the Treasurer as to the performance and continuing appropriateness of each investment manager; - 2.
+Participating in quarterly due diligence meetings with the Treasurer; - 3.
 Recommending modifications to the investment policies, objectives, parameters, responsibilities, benchmarks, or management structure as appropriate; - 4.
-Assisting in the selection and evaluation of the Investment Advisor, including providing guidance in identifying and negotiating an acceptable fee structure; - 5.
-Assisting in the identification, selection, and evaluation of recipient funds and venture capital firms, applying a specific focus to identify funds and venture capital firms with a significant presence in Illinois and/or an ownership and/or management status regarding minority, woman, veteran, or disabled status; and - 6.
-Promptly informing the Treasurer's Office about significant matters pertaining to ILGIF.
+Assisting in the selection and evaluation of the Investment Advisor, including providing guidance in identifying and negotiating an acceptable fee structure: - 5.
+Assisting in the identification, selection, and evaluation of recipient funds and venture capital firms, applying a specific focus to identify funds and venture capital firms with a significant presence in Illinois and/or an ownership and/or management status regarding minority, woman, veteran, or disabled status; and d) ILGIF Advisory Council

+6. Promptly informing the Treasurer about significant matters pertaining to ILGIF.